isabelaranguren/cse210-project/project_template/README.md

 # Tank Wars

 Tank Wars is the remake of the famous artillery game in retro pixel graphics!
-Your goal is to destroy the enemy thanks by careful calibration of your next shot.
+Your goal is to destroy the enemy tanks by careful calibration of your next shot.
 The game is easy to learn but hard to master.

 ```